+Cost of revenues

-Cost of revenues.
-Our cost of revenues increased by 29.3% from RMB492,467 million in 2019 to RMB636,694 million (US\$97,578 million) in 2020.
+Our cost of revenues increased by 29.3% from RMB492,467 million in 2019 to RMB636,694 million in 2020.
 This increase was primarily due to the growth of our online retail business and increase in costs related to the logistics services provided to merchants and other partners.

+Fulfillment expenses

-Fulfillment expenses.
-Our fulfillment expenses increased by 31.7% from RMB36,968 million in 2019 to RMB48,700 million (US\$7,464 million) in 2020.
+Our fulfillment expenses increased by 31.7% from RMB36,968 million in 2019 to RMB48,700 million in 2020.
 This increase was primarily due to the increase in shipping charges, compensation costs relating to fulfillment personnel, rental expenses for our fulfillment infrastructure and payment processing charges, which was in line with the growth of our sales volume.
 The spread of COVID-19 pandemic also caused incremental costs, and accelerated the category mix shift toward the high frequency but small ticket size consumer staple categories which led higher fulfillment expenses.

+Marketing expenses

-Marketing expenses.
-Our marketing expenses increased by 22.1% from RMB22,234 million in 2019 to RMB27,156 million (US\$4,162 million) in 2020.
-This increase was primarily due to an increase in our advertising expenditures on both online and offline channels from RMB19,286 million in 2019 to RMB23,088 million (US\$3,538 million) in 2020, as we continued to enhance our brand recognition and promote our new business initiatives.
+Our marketing expenses increased by 22.1% from RMB22,234 million in 2019 to RMB27,156 million in 2020.
+This increase was primarily due to an increase in our advertising expenditures on both online and offline channels from RMB19,286 million in 2019 to RMB23,088 million in 2020, as we continued to enhance our brand recognition and promote our new business initiatives.

-Research and development expenses.
-Our research and development expenses increased by 10.5% from RMB14,619 million in 2019 to RMB16,149 million (US\$2,475 million) in 2020 as we continued to invest in top-notch R&D talent and technology infrastructure.
+Research and development expenses

+Our research and development expenses increased by 10.5% from RMB14,619 million in 2019 to RMB16,149 million in 2020 as we continued to invest in top-notch R&D talent and technology infrastructure.
 The increase in our research and development expenses was primarily attributable to the increase in the compensation costs along with the increase of headcount of our technology employees.
 Our R&D employees increased from 14,047 as of December 31, 2019 to 17,239 as of December 31, 2020.
 We had also seen a rapid increase in research and development expenses in connection with the execution of our strategies of continuously improving our mobile, big data and cloud computing technologies.

-General and administrative expenses.
-Our general and administrative expenses increased by 16.7% along with the expansion of our business, from RMB5,490 million in 2019 to RMB6,409 million (US\$982 million) in 2020.
+General and administrative expenses

+Our general and administrative expenses increased by 16.7% along with the expansion of our business, from RMB5,490 million in 2019 to RMB6,409 million in 2020.
 This increase was primarily due to an increase in staff cost as the headcount of our general and administrative employees increased in line with our business expansion.

-Gain on sale of development properties.
-Gain on sale of development properties was RMB3,885 million in 2019, and RMB1,649 million (US\$253 million) in 2020.
-The gain on sale of development properties in 2020 came from the sale of development properties to Core Funds and Development Fund I.
+Gain on sale of development properties

+Gain on sale of development properties was RMB3,885 million in 2019, and RMB1,649 million in 2020.
+The gain on sale of development properties in 2020 came from the sale of development properties to the Property Funds.

-Share of results of equity investees.
-Compared to a loss of RMB1,738 million in 2019, our share of results of equity investees was a gain of RMB4,291 million (US\$658 million) in 2020, which primarily consisted of the dilution gain of Dada Group's public offerings, the disposal gain of Bitauto and partially offset by the picked up losses recognized from our equity method investments.
+Share of results of equity investees

+Compared to a loss of RMB1,738 million in 2019, our share of results of equity investees was a gain of RMB4,291 million in 2020, which primarily consisted of the dilution gain of Dada Group's public offerings, the disposal gain of Bitauto and partially offset by the picked up losses recognized from our equity method investments.

+Others, Net

-Others, Net.
-Others, net was RMB5,375 million income in 2019 and RMB32,556 million (US\$4,989 million) income in 2020.
-The substantial increase was primarily due to the increase in the net gain arising from increases in the market prices of our equity investments in publicly-traded companies, over which we do not have significant influence, which achieved a net gain of RMB29,483 million (US\$4,518 million) in 2020 as compared to a net gain of RMB3,496 million in 2019.
+Others, net (including interest income) was RMB7,161 million income in 2019 and RMB35,310 million income in 2020.
+The substantial increase was primarily due to the increase in the net gain arising from increases in the market prices of our equity investments in publicly-traded companies, over which we do not have significant influence, which achieved a net gain of RMB29,483 million in 2020 as compared to a net gain of RMB3.496 million in 2019.